 Friday, Nov.
 24, in Belmont, at Belknap Marketplace, 96 Daniel Webster Highway, from 9 a.m. to 1 p.m., and in Laconia at the intersection of Main and Pleasant streets, from 9 a.m. to noon.
 Saturday, Nov.
-25, in Bristol, at the intersection of Lake and Pleasant streets, from 8:30 a.m. to 1 p.m., and in Gilford, at Hannaford, Walmart, Lowes and Shaw's, from 9 a.m. to 1 p.m.
+25, in Bristol, at the intersection of Lake and Pleasant streets. from 8:30 a.m. to 1 p.m., and in Gilford, at Hannaford, Walmart, Lowes and Shaw's, from 9 a.m. to 1 p.m.
 Sunday, Nov.
 26, in Tilton, at the Tanger Outlets at 120 Laconia Road, from 10 a.m. to 2 p.m.
 This year's auction will be held from Dec.
 5-8, and early access bidding starts Nov.
 24. The event will be live streamed daily from 9 a.m. to 7 p.m. on LRPA TV Channel 25, laconiadailysun.com, and childrensauction. org.
-For more information, to donate or vol- Auction, including our visit childrenunteer, sauction.org or 603-527-0999.
-About the Greater Lakes Region Children's Auction Numerous fundraising events in the Lakes Region throughout the year support the Greater Lakes Region Children's PAINTING J A YOUNG & SONS PAINTING CO.
-50 PLUS YEARS IN BUSINESS CALL 603-435-8012 four-day signature event every December.
-In the past four decades we have distributed more than \$8 million to over 80 nonprofits that serve low-income families and children in the Lakes Region, all through volunteer efforts, community donations and cor- Handy Dad fixes things.
+For more informavisit childrenunteer, sauction.org or call 603-527-0999.

+About the Greater Lakes Region Children's Auction Numerous fundraising events in the Lakes Region throughout the year support the Greater Lakes Region Children's four-day signature event every December.
+In the past four decades we have distributed more than \$8 million to over 80 nonprofits that serve low-income families and children in the Lakes Region, all through volunteer efforts, community donations and cor- Auction falls under the umbrella of the Greater Lakes Region Charitable Fund for Children, a nization that helps local community organizations that serve children and families in need.
+For more information about the Auction, the nonprofits it supports and how you can help, visit ChildrensAuction.org.